 Catastrophic, Destructive, Beautiful

-Catastrophically destructive when in action, but also mesmerizingly beautiful when at rest, volcanoes have long been feared and revered by humans worldwide.
-Today, they count among the world’s most bewitching natural landscapes.
+Catastrophically destructive when in action, they are also majestically beautiful when at rest.
+Since the beginning of history, these fiery geographical vents have been both feared and revered by humans worldwide.
+Today, they continue to count among the world’s most bewitching natural landscapes.

-As one of the world’s most seismically active areas, the entire Japanese archipelago is dotted with volcanoes.
-In fact, 10 percent of all volcanoes in the world are within Japan, with a handful of them still regularly displaying their deadly might.
+As one of the world’s most seismically active countries, the entire Japanese archipelago is dotted with volcanoes.
+In fact, 10 percent of all volcanoes in the world are within Japan, with a handful still regularly displaying their deadly might.

 1. Sakurajima (桜島)

-In Japan, nowhere is this phenomenon more evident than the southern Kyushu city of Kagoshima.
-Nicknamed the Naples of Japan, Kagoshima citizens live in constant awe and fear of their violent neighbour, the immense stratovolcano known as Sakurajima.
+In Japan, nowhere is this phenomenon more evident than in the southern Kyushu city of Kagoshima.
+Nicknamed the Naples of Japan, Kagoshima citizens live in constant awe and fear of their violent neighbor, the immense stratovolcano known as Sakurajima.

-In total, Sakurajima has three peaks, with the highest one, Kita-dake, rising up to 1,117 m above sea level.
-With it so near a large city, Sakurajima is considered a Decade Volcano by the International Association of Volcanology and Chemistry of the Earth's Interior, one of the only two Japanese volcanoes to be marked as such.
+In total, Sakurajima has three peaks, too, with the tallest one, Kita-dake, rising to 1,117 m above sea level.
+With the brooding furnace so near a large city, Sakurajima is considered a Decade Volcano by the International Association of Volcanology and Chemistry of the Earth's Interior.
+It is one of only two Japanese volcanoes to be marked as such.

 2. Mount Aso (阿蘇山)

-With five peaks in the central cone group and various landscapes of great beauty within its caldera, Mount Aso has long been a popular destination for both domestic and international travellers in Japan.
-Do not let the idyllic sceneries of grassy plains and windy peaks fool you, though.
-Mount Aso is still an active volcano, with the central crater often partially or completely closed off during periods of heightened volcanic activities.
+With five peaks in the central cone group and various landscapes of great beauty within its caldera, Mount Aso has also long been a popular destination for both domestic and international travelers.
+Do not let the idyllic grass plains and windy peaks fool you, though.
+Mount Aso is still active, with the central crater often partially or completely closed off during periods of heightened volcanic activities.